Olindholm/keyring-unlock/README.md

 ![test image size](/imgs/2.png)

-Finally clikc **Add** to finalize the entry and click **Close** because you're finished!
+Finally click **Add** to finalize the entry and click **Close** because you're finished!
 Now it should work, you can reboot the system to try.

 If it doesn't work, either by not seeming to do anything at all, or it leaving the password popup query, try increasing the **boottime** variable we configured previously.